+50.000 personas ya confían en EnergyProdetox

 I'll make it easy for you:

-• Avoid all those components that behave as methylation inhibitors (antibiotics, contraceptives, antacids).
+• Avoid all those components that act as inhibitors of methylation (antibiotics, contraceptives, antacids).

-• Provides supplements rich in: vitamin B9 (methylfolate), vitamin B12 (methylcobalamin), trimethylglycine, choline, vitamin B2, vitamin B3, vitamin B6, magnesium...
+• It provides supplements rich in: vitamin B9 (methylfolate), vitamin B12 (methylcobalamin), trimethylglycine, choline, vitamin B2, vitamin B3, vitamin B6, magnesium…

-As you may have noticed, eliminating toxins and heavy metals is an incredible journey, involving countless nutrients and substances, without which the journey would not reach its destination (outside the body).
+As you may have noticed, it is an incredible journey that must be undertaken to eliminate toxins and heavy metals, in which countless nutrients and substances are involved, without which the journey will not reach its destination (outside the body).

-That is why it is important to keep this in mind before any treatment/therapy or process. detox , because if we don't do things correctly at the micronutritional level, we won't be able to detoxify, and we may even worsen our health.
+That's why it's important to keep this in mind before any treatment/therapy or process.
+Detox , because if we don't do things correctly at a micronutritional level, we won't achieve detoxification, and we may even worsen our health.

-To carry out a real, deep, and effective detox process, we must provide all of the substances I've mentioned, since they are what will allow metabolic pathways to be efficient and thus eliminate any type of internal toxin.
+To carry out a real, deep and effective detox process, we must provide all these substances that I have mentioned, since they are the ones that will allow the metabolic pathways to be efficient and thus eliminate any type of internal toxin.

 There will be no heavy metal or toxic non-metal that can resist being eliminated if you provide each and every one of the substances that are part of these cellular processes.

-The difficult part is finding all these substances, both through food and supplementation.
+The difficult part is being able to find all these substances, both through food and supplementation.

-This is what I've encountered over the more than 15 years I've been a therapist: it's difficult to provide all the substances and nutrients our phases I and II liver need through diet and supplementation.
+This is what I have encountered during the more than 15 years I have been a therapist; it is difficult to provide all the substances and nutrients that our liver phases I and II need through diet and supplementation.

-Today's diet provides us with very few nutrients; even the best diet in the world cannot provide everything our cells need at the metabolic level (our biochemical nutrient requirements are greater than what we can get through food).
+Today's diet provides us with very few nutrients; even with the best diet in the world, you cannot provide everything our cells need at a metabolic level (our biochemical needs for nutrients are greater than what we can obtain through food).

-We live in such a toxic world, with such a fast-paced lifestyle, which generates so much stress that even the best diet in the world can't meet the needs of our bodies and minds.
+We live in such a toxic world with such a fast-paced lifestyle, which generates high stress, that even with the best diet in the world you cannot meet the needs of our body and mind.

-And the same goes for supplementation; it's difficult to find quality supplements that aren't loaded with chemical excipients that can cause harm to your health and increase your toxic load.
+The same is true for supplementation; it's difficult to find quality supplements that aren't loaded with chemical excipients that can harm your health and increase your toxic load.

-Until 3 years ago, whenever I had to establish a detox protocol through an orthomolecular therapy, I had to put together more than 6 different supplements, in order to offer the liver everything it needs to carry out its metabolic processes, in addition, these more than 6 supplements were “ALWAYS” loaded with harmful excipients, so there came a point where I decided to create a supplement that could have everything the liver needs to function fully, and also, without a harmful chemical excipient.
+Until 3 years ago, whenever I had to establish a detox protocol through orthomolecular therapy, I had to combine more than 6 different supplements to provide the liver with everything it needs to perform its metabolic processes.
+Furthermore, these more than 6 supplements were "ALWAYS" loaded with harmful excipients.
+So, I reached a point where I decided to create a supplement that could have everything the liver needs to function fully, and also, without a harmful chemical excipient.

-The result of more than 15 years of passion and research in orthomecular medicine has led me to create a revolutionary, innovative, and truly effective supplement, Energyprodetox.
+The result of more than 15 years of passion and research for orthomecular medicine has led me to create a revolutionary, innovative and truly effective supplement, Energyprodetox.

-Finally, a product that allows you to perform a REAL detox, and that in less than 4 months can scientifically quantify (with analytics) that what it offers becomes reality.
+Finally, a product that allows for a REAL detox, and that in less than 4 months can scientifically quantify (with tests) that what it offers becomes a reality.

-Hepatic biotransformation, hundreds of metabolic pathways involving countless enzymes and cofactors, which EnergyProdetox addresses from the first reaction to the last, opening the doors to the evacuation of toxic substances, and thus being able to say goodbye to all that toxic waste that was generating internal disturbance.
+Hepatic biotransformation, hundreds of metabolic pathways involving countless enzymes and cofactors, which energyprodetox addresses from the first reaction to the last, allowing the doors to be opened for the elimination of toxic substances, and thus being able to say goodbye to all that toxic waste that was generating an internal disturbance.

-I invite you to discover a revolutionary supplement that will not only help you eliminate all toxins from your body, but also help you reach your peak physical and mental health.
+I invite you to discover a revolutionary supplement that will not only help you eliminate any toxins from your body, but also help you reach your maximum state of physical and mental well-being.